Occupational health concerns of cannabis use: Drug testing in the workplace

 The method of testing cannabis in urine can be misleading, due to the potential for interpreting a positive result for THC-COOH, as an indicator of acute impairment.

+As of May 10, 2020, employers in New York City cannot test employment applicants for marijuana.

 Challenges for healthcare providers

 FSMB (Federal State Medical Boards) after reviewing over 50 major studies in the field, have offered these 10 recommendations:

 1)Thoroughly document patient’s visit prior to considering cannabis use for those with good compliance.
 Information on the inadequacy of response to other treatment, comprehensive history and physical condition should be included.